 B. Payment.
 Your PHI will be used, as needed, to bill and collect payment for your health care services.
-Your PHI may be used to seek payment from your health plan, from other sources of coverage such as an automobile insurer, or from credit card companies that you may use to pay for services.
-In addition, uses of PHI for payment purposes may also include certain communications to your health insurer to get approval for the treatment that we recommend.
-For example, if a hospital admission is recommended, we may need to disclose information to your health insurer to get prior approval for the hospitalization.
-We may also disclose protected information to your insurance company to determine whether you are eligible for benefits or whether a particular service is covered under your health plan.
-In order to get payment for your services, we may also need to disclose your PHI to your insurance company to demonstrate the medical necessity of the services, or as required by your insurance company, for utilization review.
-We may also disclose patient information to another provider involved in your case for the other provider's payment activities.
+Your PHI may be used to seek payment from your health plan and from other sources of coverage such as credit card companies that you may use to pay for services.
+In addition, uses of PHI for payment purposes may also include certain communications to your health plan to get approval for the treatment that we recommend.
+We may also disclose PHI to your insurance company to determine whether you are eligible for benefits or whether a particular service is covered under your health plan.
+In order to get payment for your services, we may also need to disclose your PHI to your insurance company to demonstrate the medical necessity of the services, or as required by your health plan, for utilization review.
+We may also disclose PHI to another provider involved in your care for the other provider's payment activities.
 We may release information to an outside agency for collection purposes.
+If you are insured under another person's health insurance policy (for example, parent, spouse, or domestic partner), we may also send invoices to the subscriber whose policy covers your health services.

 C. Operations.
-We may use or disclose your PHI, as necessary, for our own health case operations in order to facilitate the function of NSU and to provide quality care to our patients.
+We may use or disclose your PHI, as necessary, for our own health care operations in order to facilitate the function of NSU Lab and to provide quality care to our patients.
 Health care operations include such activities as

-- Quality assessment and improvement activities; - Employee review activities; - Training programs including those in which students, trainees, or practitioners in health care learn under supervision;
+- quality assessment and improvement activities - employee review activities - training programs-including those in which students, trainees, or practitioners in health care learn under supervision

-- Accreditation, certification, licensing, or credentialing activities; - Review and auditing, including compliance reviews, medical reviews, legal services, and maintaining compliance programs; and - Business management and general administrative activities.
+- accreditation, certification, licensing, or credentialing activities - review and auditing, including compliance reviews, medical reviews, legal services, and - maintaining compliance programs - business management and general administrative activities